Key takeaways

 Natural alternatives to Creon

-There are non-prescription enzyme products available that are also from plant sources as opposed to animal sources.
-Hi-Vegi-Lip is a vegetable-based product claiming to contain digestive enzymes.
+There are non-prescription digestive enzyme products available which are also from plant sources as opposed to animal sources.
+Hi-Vegi-Lip is a vegetable-based product that also contains the digestive enzymes lipase, pancreas, and amylase.
 Non-prescription and natural alternatives may not have been studied and proven effective for the conditions they claim to alleviate.
 The Food and Drug Administration (FDA) does not have the same guidelines for natural products as it does for prescription drugs in terms of their claims to alleviate symptoms.
+Natural products often do not go through the rigorous testing that prescription products go through.

 One other way to control symptoms related to a lack of digestive enzymes is to avoid foods high in contents that require specific enzymes for breakdown.
 For instance, if you are lactose intolerant, avoiding dairy-based foods and drinks will decrease the amount of lactose in your diet.
 Avoiding alcohol and high-starch content foods will also aid in avoiding side effects from low digestive enzymes.
 The key to healthy digestion is maintaining a balanced and healthy amount of carbohydrates, proteins, and fats.
 Check with your dietitian or doctor for medical advice regarding your diet.